-* Revision or new GES boundary proposed to this meeting of HELCOM HOD 50-2016, see document 4-16. ** No comments have been provided on the indicator. *** Whereas some indicators are already defined quite extensively on HELCOM website, information on others is still missing.
+* Revision or new GES boundary proposed to this meeting of HELCOM HOD 50-2016, see document 4-16.. ** Whereas some indicators are already defined quite extensively on HELCOM website, information on others is still missing.

+Table 2: List of pre-core indicators proposed to be shifted to core indicators but not adopted as such by HOD 51-2016